BardezAnAvatar/BGEE-Caster-Crafting/mod-caster-crafting/comp/missing-potions/2E/overrides.md

 Several potions do not work "out of the box" as I would expect:

 - [X] Bless: affects party
-- [] Entangle does nothing
-    - This may be due to olvyn or IWD: only affects enemies?
 - [X] Chant: affects party
 - [X] Remove Fear: affects party
 - [] Mirror Image targeting someone else: affects caster